 John Harding was born in Goochland County, Virginia on November 2, 1777.
 The family moved to Tennessee when John’s mother died in 1798.
-Both his father (Giles) and grandfather (William) owned slaves and John was hired as an overseer by his father and uncle.
+Both his father (Giles) and grandfather (William) owned slaves, and John also owned and traded enslaved people.
 John founded Belle Meade, meaning “beautiful meadow” in 1807 and managed it until 1839.

 Susannah (Susan) Shute Harding

 Susannah Shute was born at Laurel Hill in Pennsylvania on August 22, 1785.
-Her family moved to Tennessee in 1790/1791, first to Sumner County then to Davidson County.
+Her family moved to Tennessee sometime between 1790 and 1791.
 On August 6, 1806, Susannah Shute married John Harding.
 They had three children: Amanda P. Harding born on October 23, 1807; William G. Harding born on September 15, 1808; and Elizabeth Virginia Harding born on April 5, 1812.

 William Giles Harding

 William Giles Harding was born in 1808 and was Susannah and John Harding’s only son.
 At the age of 14, he enrolled in Cumberland College.
 Two years later, he left to attend the American Literary and Scientific and Military Academy.
-In 1827, William’s father, John Harding purchased the 579 acre tract of land called McSpadden’s Bend for William to begin farming, until he inherited Belle Meade in 1839.
-William would be the proprietor of Belle Meade from 1839-1883.
+In 1827, William’s father, John Harding purchased the 579 acre tract of land called McSpadden’s Bend for William to manage, until he inherited Belle Meade in 1839.
+William would be the proprietor of Belle Meade from 1839 until 1883.
+During the Civil War, William was initially a supporter of the Confederacy.
+After being imprisoned at Fort Mackinaw in Michigan, he took the oath of allegiance to the Union and did not take an active part in the conflict from 1862 onwards.
+William would manage Belle Meade until the 1880s, when a stroke forced him to retire.
+Under his stewardship, Belle Meade expanded to 5,400 acres or roughly 8 and a half square miles.
+He died on December 15, 1886 at Belle Meade.

 Mary Selena McNairy Harding

-On Nov 19, 1829, William Giles Harding married 17-year-old Mary Selena McNairy.
-They lived together on the property named Stones River.
-They would only have one child survive to adulthood, John Harding Jr., who was born at Stones River and named for his grandfather.
-On March 29, 1837 Mary Selena died from complications of childbirth.
+On Nov 19, 1829, 21-year-old William Giles Harding married 17-year-old Mary Selena McNairy.
+They lived together on the property named Stones River east of Nashville.
+Their only child that survived to adulthood, John Harding Jr., was born at Stones River and was named for his grandfather.
+On March 29, 1837 Mary Selena died from complications due to childbirth.

 Elizabeth Irwin McGavock Harding

-Elizabeth was born in 1818 at her family home, Carnton, in Franklin, Tennessee.
+Elizabeth was born in 1818 at Carnton, her family home, in Franklin, Tennessee.
 Her father, Randal McGavock, was the 11th Mayor of Nashville.
 On a snowy night in January of 1840, Elizabeth Irwin McGavock married William Giles Harding.
-Her parents gave her and her new husband a 14-year-old enslaved girl, Susanna Carter, “to assist in establishing and managing her new household”.
+She and William would have two daughters, Selene Mary Elizabeth.
+During the Civil War, Elizabeth managed the farm while her husband was imprisoned, meeting with future president Andrew Johnson to protect the interests of Belle Meade.
 Elizabeth died in August of 1867 at the age of 48.

 1828 or 1829-1906